fbzz/chat-challenge/README.md

 ### `Comments`

 Basically I did not have much time because of my job, so you guys are going to see some magic numbers hardcoded they should be in a future refactor Enums.
 Sorry for that.
+&nbsp;

-Implemented Items:
+Implemented Items: &nbsp;
-:white_check_mark: Chat page
+:white_check_mark: Chat page &nbsp;
-:white_check_mark: Settings page
+:white_check_mark: Settings page &nbsp
-:white_check_mark: Responsive design (Can be better)
+:white_check_mark: Responsive design (Can be better) &nbsp
-:white_check_mark: Socket IO
+:white_check_mark: Socket IO &nbsp
-:white_check_mark: CTRL+ENTER to send messages
+:white_check_mark: CTRL+ENTER to send messages &nbsp
-:white_check_mark: Type of clock display
+:white_check_mark: Type of clock display &nbsp
-:white_check_mark: When in another tab you can see the count of messages on the chat tab.
+:white_check_mark: When in another tab you can see the count of messages on the chat tab. &nbsp
-:white_check_mark: Settings on localstorage
+:white_check_mark: Settings on localstorage &nbsp &nbsp
+ &nbsp

-TODO:
+TODO: &nbsp
-:x: Internationalization
+:x: Internationalization &nbsp
-:x: Emoji Support
+:x: Emoji Support &nbsp
-:x: Preview of media.
+:x: Preview of media. &nbsp
-:x: JSDOC with quality
+:x: JSDOC with quality &nbsp
-:x: Unit tests
+:x: Unit tests &nbsp
-:x: Large refactor with more typescript and redux standards maybe Redux Saga
+:x: Large refactor with more typescript and redux standards maybe Redux Saga &nbsp

-`Thank you guys for the oportunity`
+`Thank you guys for the oportunity` &nbsp